-Treatment of Onsite Stormwater: Water quality treatment will be provided for onsite flows associated with the proposed project using a holistic stormwater management and site planning approach which meets or exceeds the demanding requirements of the Aquatic Preserve to which it discharges.
-All onsite stormwater BMPs and conveyance systems, including those dedicated to the treatment and conveyance of offsite flows, will be operated and maintained by the Homeowners Association, as required by the associated ERP permits.
-Public/private cooperation and coordination will also be necessary to modify the currently existing onsite public drainage easements in order to recognize the modified (updated) post-project drainage and conveyance configuration.
+Treatment of On-site Stormwater: Water quality treatment will be provided for on-site flows associated with the proposed project using a holistic stormwater management and site planning approach which meets or exceeds the requirements of the Aquatic Preserve to which it discharges.
+All on-site stormwater BMPs and conveyance systems, including those dedicated to the treatment and conveyance of off-site flows, will be permanently operated and maintained by the Homeowners

+Association, as required by the associated ERP permits.
+Public/private cooperation and coordination with the County will also be necessary to modify the currently existing on-site public drainage easements in order to recognize the modified (updated) post-project drainage and conveyance configuration.
+The engineering design and construction details will be provided in the site development plans and will be subject to review and approval by the County's Public Works Department.

-Summary: The proposed stormwater treatment and conveyance systems will be integrated into the landscape, mimic natural processes, and be both highly functional and aesthetically pleasing.
+Summary: The proposed stormwater treatment and conveyance systems will be integrated into the landscape, will mimic natural processes, and will be both highly functional and aesthetically pleasing.
 These new stormwater treatment facilities, and in particular the elements within the linear stormwater park area, will also provide educational opportunities to showcase the benefits of holistic site planning and advanced stormwater treatment methodologies.
+The accommodation and treatment of the substantial off-site flows, which largely have been untreated for decades, will provide a substantial public benefit as such untreated flows historically have discharged directly into Boca Ciega Bay.

-Natural Resources Elements
+Natural Resources Elements:

-Onsite Habitat Enhancement: The owner will develop a plan for improvement and expansion of native habitats.
-The Plan will include elements of exotic/nuisance vegetation removal, natural buffer restoration and enhancement, and native mangrove habitat enhancement.
+On-site Habitat Enhancement: The project's site development plans will include a plan for improvement and expansion of native habitats.
+The site development plans will include elements of exotic/nuisance vegetation removal, natural buffer restoration and enhancement, and native mangrove habitat enhancement.
 These proposed enhancements will serve to improve the quality and function of existing habitats and will result in improved habitat value for wildlife.